jamesseanwright/personality-forge-.net/README.md

 ## Usage

-The latest release build is available [here](https://github.com/jamesseanwright/personality-forge-.net/tree/master/JamesWright.PersonalityForge/bin/Release).
+The latest release build is available via [NuGet](https://www.nuget.org/packages/JamesWright.PersonalityForge/), or in [this](https://github.com/jamesseanwright/personality-forge-.net/tree/master/JamesWright.PersonalityForge/bin/Release) repo folder.

 The two objects that'll permit you to use the API are the `PersonalityForge` class and the `Response` model (found in the `Models` namespace).